Using data from our latest annual broker review which tested more than a dozen different online brokers

 Next, investors want to make sure they can trade the investment vehicle they want.
 OptionsHouse offers clients Stock Trading, Options Trading, Mutual Funds and Futures Trading while Firstrade offers Stock Trading, Options Trading and Mutual Funds.
 As far as mutual funds go, Firstrade boasts an offering of 12603 mutual funds compared to OptionsHouse's 12275 available funds.
 And, commission free ETFs deserve a comparison, Firstrade offers 12 commission free ETFs versus OptionsHouse's total of 5.

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
-OptionsHouse has virtual trading, Firstrade doesn't.
-Taking a look at mobile trading, Firstrade offer clients access to an iPhone App and Android App while OptionsHouse has an iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Checking Accounts and Debit Cards are offered by Firstrade while OptionsHouse offers none of these.
-On the whole, when it comes to tools, research, and mobile trading, OptionsHouse was rated Best in Class - Mobile Trading in 2017, while Firstrade was rated none of these.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+OptionsHouse makes virtual trading available to clients, while Firstrade does not.
+For mobile trading, Firstrade and OptionsHouse both have a iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Clients can have Checking Accounts and Debit Cards at Firstrade while customers at OptionsHouse can have none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, OptionsHouse posted awards Best in Class - Mobile Trading in 2018, while Firstrade found itself with none of these.

-Overall, OptionsHouse comes out on top with 4.00 stars over Firstrade's 3.50 stars.
+Overall, OptionsHouse takes the upper hand with 4.00 stars over Firstrade's 3.50 stars.